 My name is Filip Holmberg and I live in Turku Finland.
 I was born in 1984 in Hanko, a small coastal town on the southernmost peninsula of Finland.
 I am a software and sports enthusiast.
-I have been building applications for 10+ years and at the moment I am working as a Lead Developer at Routa, a Sanoma owned marketing company in Turku.
+I have been building applications for 10+ years and at the moment I am working as Head of Software Development at Routa, a Sanoma owned marketing company in Turku.

 Please scroll down and found out more about me.
 If you would like to reach out to me, you will find the needed info at the bottom.

 During my ten+ years as a software developer I have had to use a broad variaty of tools and techniques.
 I am therefore very comfortable with making architectural decisions for all kinds of software projects, both at the back- and front-end.
 The architect role in the development process has been my main responsibility for the last few years.

 I have spent last 7 years developing various types of back-end solutions built with object-oriented PHP.
 I'm quite strict with my coding standards and enjoy refactoring old ugly code into more readable and testable, re-usable code.
 I have experience from building projects from scratch as well as building upon existing frameworks and composer packages.

 Database design is a vital part of most software projects.
 Choosing the most suitable type of database and using it properly is key when kicking off a new project.
 I have real-life experience with the following databases: MySQL, Microsoft SQL, PostgreSQL, MariaDB, MongoDB, Redis, and DynamoDB.
 My first employment involved a lot of database plannig and querying, so databases have played a major role throughout my career.